sreedeep101/Sub-string-checker/README.md

 header file 'string.h'.

- There is an error occurred in the first c coad, so i corrected it in the file.
+ There is an error occurred in the first c coad, so i corrected it in the new file.